 Looks like that really was an outlier game this season for a longtime team core player who has been puzzlingly polarizing over the years.
 It’s just days later, and Letang is coming off a 24-hour span where he scored twice and had a strong game Thursday in a 6-2 win over the Islanders and had his name thrust further into the Norris Trophy discussion.

-Bovada, the betting house often used as a barometer for NHL odds, has elevated Letang to the fourth favorite to win the Norris Trophy, at 13/2 odds.
+NHL odds has elevated Letang to the fourth favorite to win the Norris Trophy, at 13/2 odds.

 Letang, 31, has never won the award for best NHL defenseman.
 He was a Norris finalist in 2013.
 Before he had a stroke.
 Before he had disc surgery in his neck that wiped out his 2016 playoffs and, it would seem, affected him throughout last season.